yehiaibrahim1308/Publishing-House-Data-Insights-Analysis/README.md

 # data source code

-The source code utilized for this database is derived from the Northwind and Pubs sample databases, which are publicly available in Microsoft's SQL Server Samples repository.
-The source code can be accessed at the following link: Northwind and Pubs Sample Code.
+The source code for this database is derived from the Northwind and Pubs sample databases.
+For detailed information and access to the source code, please refer to the [Microsoft SQL Server Samples repository](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs).